royalapplications/docs/src/r2021/royalts/advanced/default-settings.md

 #### Do not allow to check for updates
 This policy setting allows you to manage if a user is able to configure Royal TS to check for updates.

-Previousely, the ADMX configuration changed the registry value **DoNotAllowCheckForUpdates**.
+Previously, the ADMX configuration changed the registry value **DoNotAllowCheckForUpdates**.
-An equivalent boolean property has been created in the **RoyalApplicationSettings** with the name:
+An equivalent boolean property has been created in the **[RoyalApplicationSetting](xref:scripting_object_royalapplicationsetting#policydonotallowcheckforupdates)** with the name:
 ```batchfile
 PolicyDoNotAllowCheckForUpdates
 ```